Idaho Sports Betting

 He went on to explain that other states have an easier path to sports betting legalization compared to Idaho:

-“You’re actually seeing the states that are doing it – I don’t want to say they were predisposed to gambling – but they had a much more favorable regulatory regime to amend.”
+“You’re actually seeing the states that are doing it, I don’t want to say they were predisposed to gambling, but they had a much more favorable regulatory regime to amend.”

-However, as neighboring states legalize or consider legalizing sports betting, Idaho lawmakers may be convinced to change their tune as gambling dollars flow across state lines.
-If that does happen, lawmakers will have to overcome the challenge of amending the state constitution and receiving the approval of a majority of voters before legal sports betting in Idaho can become a reality.
+If that happens, lawmakers will have to overcome the challenge of amending the state constitution and receiving the approval of a majority of voters before legal sports betting in Idaho can become a reality.

 Idaho Horse Racing Betting

-Parimutuel horse racing betting in Idaho is legal.
 Horse racing fans may place wagers in person at race tracks and off-track betting facilities (OTBs) or online through licensed advance deposit wagering operators (ADWs).

 The Idaho Racing Commission is responsible for overseeing horse racing, parimutuel wagering, and ensuring licensees comply with state law and Racing Commission rules.
-ID Code § 54-2501-2517 establishes the legal framework for horse racing and wagering in Idaho.

 Idaho Racetracks